UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 Counter 2: 14
 ```

+`acc1` and `acc2` each store a reference a delegate function.
+Remember that within the `CreateCounter` method, this delegate function captures _the local variable_ `sum` and paramerer `inc` before being returned.

+`ac1` has captured 0.0 and 1.0 for `sum` and `inc`, whereas `ac2` has captured 10.0 and 2.0 respectively.
+These captured values are now part of the delegate.
+Where we invoke `acc1()` and `acc2()`, they are parameterless as they have all the information captured within to perform their task.

+> If you are curious, you might want to read up on _currying_, a functional programming technique that is related to the above.

+To reflect:

+* Each time `CreateCounter` is invoked, parameter `inc` and `initValue` are passed.
+A unique local variable `sum` is created (typically on the function stack).
+* `sum` and `inc` are both referenced inside the delegate, so both are _captured_ and thus persists (somewhere) in memory even after `CreateCounter` exits.
+* The captured `sum` and `inc` will persist as long as the delegate function persists.
+* The returned delegate includes both code and all captured variables.

+Each instance`acc1` and `acc2` have their own `sum` and `inc` captured within them.
+When delegate functions are returned from another function, you will get  code and possibly some form of captured state contained within.

 ## Summary
-Much more could be said about delegates, anonymous methods and lambda's.
-The intention is to give the reader an overview so that at least the concept is clear.
-Don't be surprised if you need to look up the syntax at first.
+Much more could be said about delegates, anonymous methods, lambda's and their applications.
+The intention is to give the reader an overview so that at least the concept is familiar.
+Don't be surprised if you need to look up the syntax at first (I still do).

+There is much more that could be said about passing and returning delegates.
+In the past I've included functional programming examples, but I found this left readers confused and even overwhelmed.
+The problem is it can be fun (well I think it's fun), but as an educator, this risks also becoming self-indulgant.

+Where you are likely to use delegates is with networking and UI interfaces.
+Completion handlers are often short and passed as a parameter.
+This could be the completion of a network transaction or an animation.
+What you might find is that this approach benefits from keeping related code together in one place, arguably making it easier to maintain.

 [Next - Asynchronous Programming - async and await](async-programming.md)